Jesse Furman - Acting

 Kaitlyn Pineda - Dance

-As part of Performing Arts Academy of Jupiter’s dance company, Kaitlyn’s competed and won platinum awards for both solo and group performances.
-Her musical theater performance credits include: Guys and Dolls, Seussical, Peter Pan, School House Rock and Grease.
+As a member of Performing Arts Academy of Jupiter’s dance company, Kaitlyn has earned multiple platinum awards for both solo and group routines.
+Her musical theater credits include Guys and Dolls, Seussical, Peter Pan, School House Rock, and Grease.

-Kaitlyn enjoys weightlifting and the occasional opportunity to pose as a fitness model.
+Outside the studio, Kaitlyn enjoys weightlifting and occasionally steps into the spotlight as a fitness model.

 Tigre Astiasaran - Dance